autonomousvision/gaussian-opacity-fields/README.md

 Please download the Mip-NeRF 360 dataset from the [official webiste](https://jonbarron.info/mipnerf360/), the NeRF-Synthetic dataset from the [NeRF's official Google Drive](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1), the preprocessed DTU dataset from [2DGS](https://surfsplatting.github.io/), the proprocessed Tanks and Temples dataset from [here](https://huggingface.co/datasets/ZehaoYu/gaussian-opacity-fields/tree/main).
 You need to download the ground truth point clouds from the [DTU dataset](https://roboimagedata.compute.dtu.dk/?page_id=36) and save to `dtu_eval/Offical_DTU_Dataset` to evaluate the geometry reconstruction.
 For the [Tanks and Temples](https://www.tanksandtemples.org/download/) dataset, you need to download the ground truth point clouds, alignments and cropfiles and save to `eval_tnt/TrainingSet`, such as `eval_tnt/TrainingSet/Caterpillar/Caterpillar.ply`.

+# Preprocessed Dataset
+The preprocessed surface reconstruction datasets (DTU, BlendedMVS, MobileBrick) are generated using the ground truth poses and triangulation from COLMAP.
+The datasets have been converted to the COLMAP format.
+You can download the processed datasets from [gaustudio-dataset](https://cuhko365-my.sharepoint.com/:f:/g/personal/118010378_link_cuhk_edu_cn/En7TRlmsyTtMor40XQlUswMBLy63gqItvrV5z0gRiiXjOg?e=mggVpx).

 # Training and Evaluation
 ```